bl0nd/chive/README.md

 ### Variant Creation

-Now that we have our targets, we need to create variants for each of them.
+The next step is to create variants for each of targets.
 To do this, use the `--variant | -v` flag:

 ```console
 $ chive -v solarized gruvbox